spanners/dissertation/dissertation/diss.markdown

 ---------- ----- -------- ------ --------- --------- --------- ---------

 : Multiple regression with dummy variables (d1, d2..) (binary predictors)

+* The ds in the top row are the dummy variables, the values are the codes you assign them
+* There are $n-1$ dummy variabes; one group is coded as all zeros -- that's your reference group
+* Why $n-1$?
+If there are 8 dummy codes, there are the same number of variables as conditions. the model's fully saturated and there are no degrees of freedom
+    * Similar to $x1 = 2, x2 = 4, x3 = 1$, and $y=2$. then trying to solve for $y$

 **This is the chapter in which you review the outcomes, and critique the